ronpang/WIZnet-HK_Ron/README.md

 4. [TCP with Soil moisture and relay][link-soil_relay] - Soil Moisture sensor calculates the moist of the soil and controls the amount of water into the plant
 5. [TCP Pixel light control][link-TCP light control] - Contain a light sensor, using command to control on/off and color change (Based on WIZnet's [Neopixel-compatiable][link-wiznet piexl] example)
 6. [TCP with File][link-TCP file] - Used file feature in Raspberry PI PICO, it includes DHT11 for readings and SNTP for collecting real time information from SNTP server (Based on WIZnet's [SNTP][link-SNTP] example)
+7. [OV2640 TCP connection][link-camera] - Create a code that could connect the OV2640 through PICO and used WIZnet's W5100S to communicate with the PC and display

 <a name="AdafruitIO"></a>